maty714/maty714/README.md

 - 👋 Hi, I’m @maty714
 - 👀 I’m interested in ...
 Becoming a software engineer
 - 🌱 I’m currently learning ...
-C#/.NET
+C#/.NET, HTML, CSS, JS
 - 💞️ I’m looking to collaborate on ...
 Anything really.
 I do like GUI but anything that will be valuable in my career search.
 - 📫 How to reach me ...
 You can email me at cmatthew464@gmail.com